www.drip fed waste oil heating.com

 #1 If the heater is inside, keep the oil outside, or visa versa, this well stop the oil from heating up, therefore making it more stable, just watch out for the sunshine even that will alter the flow rate.
 So best situation is heater outside, oil inside.

-This tends to occurs more with the gravity fed type heaters, as oil heats up and cools can be tricky stuff to control.
+This tends to occurs more with the gravity fed type heaters, as oil heats up the flow can sometime double.

 The only way to control oil flow is to pump it, this keeps the heater at a set temperature and very stable.

-So with a waste oil heater controller, now controls the oil flow, whether the oil gets hot or cold, it never changes the amount to the heater.
+A waste oil heater controller, now controls the oil flow, whether the oil gets hot or cold, it never changes the amount entering the heater.
 By doing this, it controls the upper temperature, and with the thermostat which controls the lower temperatures.
 Customers now find they can leave their heaters going all day, all night, with this controller and it never have to check the heater, giving them total peace of mind.

 The thermostat now been added to the controller, should the heater or in our case, the water temperature to the radiator drop below 30c the thermostat cuts the oil flow off stopping the heater.